antonindanalet/modal-split-in-train-stations/README.md

-# modal-split-in-train-stations
+# Modal split of people going through a train station in Switzerland
-Computes modal split of trips going through Bern railway station
+This python script computes the modal split of trips going through Bern railway station.